 This is another versatile squash.
 Try it in sweet or savory dishes.

-13 Unique Ways to Prepare Squash
+13 Different Ways to Fix Squash

-One of the most common ways to prepare squash is to simply roast it in the oven.
 It's often cut into 2-inch slices and seasoned with salt, pepper, and olive oil or sweetened with a little maple syrup.
 And another popular option is to bake up a loaf of zucchini bread.

 1. Squash in Shepherd's Pie

-Replace a tired old potato in your shepherd’s pie recipe with mashed yellow squash.
-This winter vegetable is not only lower in carbohydrates but also boasts a higher nutritional value than its starchier counterpart.
+This winter vegetable is lower in carbohydrates and boasts a higher nutritional value than its starchier counterpart.

 2. Roasted Butternut Squash Oatmeal